 The vibrant town of Brattleboro, Vermont, with a population just over 12,000, is the site of Marlboro College's Graduate and Professional Studies programs and 20 minutes from the rural undergraduate campus.
 Brattleboro is an eclectic community located in the Connecticut River Valley and a regional center for art, commerce, and technology.
 It was listed as one of the "20 Best Small Towns in America" by Smithsonian magazine, one of the "10 Best Small Towns in America" by Fodor's, and in the top 10 in the book The 100 Best Art Towns in America, with many galleries, music venues, bookstores, and performance spaces to experience.
 Among the blocks of historic red-brick buildings you can find cozy cafes and four-star restaurants featuring local fare and international cuisines, including Indian, Thai, Korean, Greek, and Italian.
-Mother Earth News named Brattleboro one of "Eight Great Places You've Never Heard Of."
+Mother Earth News named Brattleboro one of "Eight Great Places You've Never Heard Of", and it's college-town feel was recently highlighted on Vermont Public Radio.

 Some of the highlights in Brattleboro include a monthly Gallery Walk, a Friday evening when art venues all over town host exhibit openings and special events, and a lively farmers' market every Saturday during the warmer months.
 The Latchis Theater is one of several popular venues for music in town, and also one of the few surviving art-deco theaters in New England.
 In February, there is a world-class ski jumping competition at Harris Hill, the only Olympic-size ski jump in New England and a Brattleboro tradition since 1922.
 In March, the annual Women's Film Festival showcases documentary and feature films and events all over town, highlighting women's issues and their place in the arts.
 In June, the town is the site of the Strolling of the Heifers, the world's only parade of flower-bedecked calves led by future farmers, and in October the town is abuzz with the Brattleboro Literary Festival.